 Heartbreak, Sobriety, and Witchery in Elissa Washuta’s New Essay Collection, White Magic

-Although she is a member of the Cowlitz Indian tribe, Elissa Washuta grew up surrounded by trinkets and fake commodities inspired by Native traditions.
-Her struggle with heartbreak, abuse, and addiction, encouraged her to seek real spells and witchery through the internet, a process she writes about in her new book and Creative Capital Project, White Magic.
-The collection of intertwined essays details her struggle with sobriety, a breakup, occult practices, and a search for a DARE video that apparently doesn’t exist outside of her memory.
-The book, published by Tin House, comes out April 27.
+As a member of the Cowlitz Indian tribe, Elissa Washuta grew up in a world full of trinkets and fake commodities inspired by Native traditions.
+But struggle with heartbreak, abuse, and addiction, encouraged her to seek real spells and witchery through the internet, a process she writes about in her new book and Creative Capital Project, White Magic.
+The collection of intertwined essays details Washuta’s journey through sobriety, a breakup, occult practices, and a search for a DARE video that apparently doesn’t exist outside of her memory.
+The book, published by Tin House, is out now.

 Washuta spoke about White Magic, how the internet changed her life, and the real witchery of the writing process.